Common assault explained

 Common assault is one of the most frequently charged offences under Australian criminal law.
 It involves intentionally or recklessly causing another person to apprehend immediate harm or unwanted contact.
 Unlike more serious assault charges, common assault does not involve serious bodily injury.

 Under Australian law, common assault can occur through either an act (like pushing or striking someone) or words and gestures (like raising a fist threateningly).
-The key element is that the other person must fear they are about to be harmed or touched without consent.
+Under the law, an element that is often described is that the other person apprehends being harmed or touched without consent.
 The actual contact does not always need to occur for an offence to have taken place.

 A common assault penalty will depend on several factors, including whether it is a first offence assault, the circumstances of the incident, and the jurisdiction where the offence occurred.
 Penalties may range from fines to periods of imprisonment, and in some cases, a criminal record may result.
-Understanding what constitutes this offence is important because it affects how the situation is dealt with in court.
+What constitutes this offence can affect how the situation is dealt with in court.

-An important distinction exists between common assault and self-defence.
+A distinction exists between common assault and self-defence.
 The law recognises that a person may use reasonable force to protect themselves or others, provided the response is proportionate to the threat faced.
-This is why the circumstances surrounding the alleged assault matter significantly.
+The circumstances surrounding an alleged assault are among the matters that may be relevant.

 Key points